Colbydude/XIVProgression/README.md

 Release Notes
 -------------
+**November 3rd, 2022**
+- Add new worlds for the Dynamis data center.

 **September 1st, 2022**
 - Add 6.2 content.
 - Remove Trials that have been converted to single-player instances or not considered "High-End Duty".